aitor-martinez-seras/SNN-Automotive-Object-Detection/README.md

 This is the repository containing the code and results for the paper Efficient Object Detection in Autonomous Driving using Spiking Neural
 Networks: Performance, Energy Consumption Analysis, and Insights into Open-set Object Discovery.
-The paper is currently being evaluated for the ITSC 2023.
+The paper is currently being evaluated for the ITSC 2023, but a preprint is available at arXiv (https://arxiv.org/abs/2312.07466).

 <img src="./workflow.png"  width="100%" />